BrightspaceUI/core/components/list/README.md

 ## Expandable Lists

 The `d2l-list` supports expandable items within a list.
 Expand and collapse toggle is enabled when `d2l-list-item`s have the `expandable` and `key` attributes set.
 When items are expandable the default state is collapsed when the item has children.
 If you would like the default state to be expanded, add the `expanded` attribute to the `d2l-list-item`.
-If you wish to add the toggle manually for the purposes of lazy loading nested items, set the `expand-collapse-override` attribute on `d2l-list-item` to `opened` or `closed` depending on your desired behavior.
-The consumer is responsible for listening to the `d2l-list-item-expand-collapse-toggled` and adding children to the appropriate item when implementing lazy load functionality.

 ### Expandable List Accessibility Properties